-All these features are supported in the latest version, called HDRShop 3.0 This is a major update of the software.
-A list of features is available here Also if a given feature you want is not supported post it on the message board.
-HDRShop 3.0 also features a much more flexible plug-in architecture allowing you to add your own features.
+All these features are supported in the latest version, called HDRShop 3.1 This is a major update of the software.
+A list of features is available in the Features tab of this website.
+If a given feature you want is not supported, send an email to firstname.lastname@example.org and we’ll have our programmers review feasibility of implementation.
+HDRShop 3.1 also features a much more flexible plug-in architecture allowing you to add your own features.

 Some of our research has made use of ball bearings from: